FoxTrot by Bill Amend for September 24, 2017

 21. Coyote

-Reaven about 7 years ago
+Reaven over 7 years ago

 I don’t know about the merits of a calculator.
 But their continued pricing, especially for graphing ones, is absurd.
 A free program on my phone or computer is capable for sufficing all the purposes a graphic calculator is capable of, but TI still gets away with pricing their models far higher than is reasonable.